PrePlant & PreHarvest CabChart™ Programs

 CabChart™ Background

 April 10th, 2000, The Minister for WorkCover Victoria, Mr. Bob Cameron, released a report indicating that ’farmer’ injury rates were 10 times the previously thought levels as assessed by workers' compensation data.
-This was attributed to farmers being self-employed and not able to access the workers' compensation system.
+This was attributed to farmers being self-employed and unable to access the workers' compensation system.
 The survey indicated that farmers in the Murray Plains Division of General Practitioners were being injured at a rate of 2 per day.

 In 2004 farmers represented 5% of the total workforce yet represented just fewer than 50% of the fatalities in the total workforce, including dangerous professions like police, mining & forestry.
 The vast majority of these fatalities were tractor-related accidents from Victorian WorkCover data.

 Farmers, like other occupational groups, work in an environment of prolonged sitting.
-"The data suggest a causal link between back disorders and both driving occupation and whole-body vibration...
-Elevated risks are consistently observed after 5 years of exposure."^^ During seeding and harvest time farmers often cover between 5000 and 15000 acres, often several times.
+Farmers often cover between 5000 and 15000 acres during planting and harvest time.
 Speeds can vary from 10 to 30 km/h and paddock conditions can be very rough.
 The roughness is accentuated when towing any tillage or trailed equipment.
-Hours of work are usually 14-16 hours a day and continue for 4- 6 weeks, at seeding and harvest.
+Hours of work are usually 10-14 hours a day and continue for 4- 6 weeks, at planting and harvest.

 In addition to their prolonged seated positions, the seat is vibrating due to engine function and ground topography.

-“Epidemiological studies of the association between back disorders and vehicle operation jobs with vibration exposure, show overwhelming evidence of a relationship that is consistent and strong, increases with increasing exposure ... and is biologically plausible."^^
+"The balance of the evidence indicates that...heavy equipment used in mining, tractors, & combines...typically exposes their operators to vibration levels in excess of those recommended by ISO2631.
+“Epidemiological studies of the association between back disorders and vehicle operation jobs with vibration exposure, show overwhelming evidence of a consistent and strong relationship, increases with increasing exposure ... and is biologically plausible."^^

 While sitting and working tillage equipment the driver is predominately rotated to the right.
 While operating a harvester the operator is predominately leaning forward, observing the harvester drum under their feet.